Phys-marinlauti/Portfolio/[MPNN, Graph Transformer] Football future performance prediction/README.md

 League position is strongly
 autocorrelated (61% of clubs stay in their half year-over-year).

-The MPNN beats persistence by **1.5 ± 0.4 points** (one-sample t-test over seeds, *p* < 0.02) — a small but statistically significant edge.
-More importantly, it detects **~a third of half-table transitions**, which the persistence baseline cannot anticipate by construction.
-The central finding mirrors weak-form market efficiency: transfer-market activity *reflects* club quality far more than it *anticipates* changes in it.
+The MPNN beats persistence by 1.5 ± 0.4 points, a small but statistically significant edge.

 ## What's in this repo

-- `checkpoint/mpnn_final.pt` — trained weights **plus** everything needed
+- `checkpoint/mpnn_final.pt` — trained weights plus everything needed
   for inference: architecture config and the z-score normalization statistics of the training set (inputs must be normalized with these).
 - `model.py` — the architecture, `load_model()` and `predict()`.